SwastidipaMaharana/react-boilerplate/src/styles/readme.md

 # Styles

-The `Styles` folder includes TypeScript files (`*.ts`) that define styling-related constants, themes, and utility functions for the application.
-These styles contribute to the visual appearance and user interface of the components.
+The `Styles` folder contains TypeScript files (`styles.ts`) that define the visual styling and theming for the application.
+These styles are often used in conjunction with components to maintain a consistent look and feel throughout the user interface.

+## Guidelines

+- Use TypeScript for type-safe styling to enhance maintainability.
+- Organize style files based on the components or sections they style.
+- Document the purpose and usage of each style file.